ston-fi/jvp-core/doc/architecture.md

 ### `get_vote_storage_address`

-Returns an address of a `Vote Storage` contract for a Jetton address.
+Returns an address of a `Vote Storage` contract for a vote address (Jetton address).

 Args:
-- Jetton address
+- vote address

 ### `get_register_data`